KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 **Lattice Constant (New Calculation only)**: Provide the lattice constant (in Å) to be applied across all compositions.

 **Composition Input**: The script will attempt to load specific alloy compositions from an Excel file.
 Copy and paste the link to your .xls file in the command line.
-An example of the .xls file is presented in the
+An example of the .xls file is provided in the ./data/input/FeNiCr.xls.
+The script supports consequent run for the multiple alloy systems written in the first column of the .xls file.

 **Configuration**: Temperature Range

 The simulation iterates through a predefined list of temperatures to calculate short-range order parameters.

-Default Range: 300 K to 2000 K (including specific points like 773 K and 1273 K).
+**Default Range**: 300 K to 2000 K (including specific points like 773 K and 1273 K).

-How to Modify: The temperature points are hardcoded in the main() function within main.py.
+**How to Modify**: The temperature points are hardcoded in the main() function within main.py.
 To change the range or add specific temperature steps, locate the temperatures list and update it:

 # main.py
 ```